DDMS-ERE-Stanford/CE/README.md

 ## Getting started
 ### Prerequisites
 - SLURM work load manager should be installed for parallel computing
-- The requirements.txt file should list all Python libraries that your notebooks depend on, and they will be installed using:
+- The requirements.txt file should list all Python libraries that your notebooks depend on.
+They will be installed using
 ```
   conda install -r requirements.txt
 ```